 - your passport has been expired for more than one (1) year,

-- you are under the age of 16, you are applying from outside Canada and the United States.
+- you are applying from outside Canada and the United States.

 Note: You must submit an original proof of citizenship with your passport application.
 See this list of acceptable proofs of Canadian citizenship documents.

 If you do not have proof of Canadian citizenship

 Once you get your proof of citizenship, follow these instructions to apply for a Canadian passport.
 If you are outside Canada, you may contact the nearest Government of Canada office abroad.